18F/joining-18f/pages/open-positions.md

 We’re currently supporting other agencies’ recruiting efforts to build digital service and innovation teams.
 Below you’ll find a list of the current positions along with their associated agencies.
 For all of these opportunities, please note:

 - Deadline for priority consideration for these roles is Friday, September 9, 2016.
-- You must have availbility to interview prior to Friday, September 23, 2016.
+- You must have availability to interview prior to Friday, September 23, 2016.
 - You must be in the D.C. area or willing to relocate to D.C.
 Unfortunately, we can’t provide relocation assistance.

 If you’re interested in these opportunities, please email [join18f@gsa.gov](mailto:join18f@gsa.gov) and reference the position you are interested in.
 You may apply to more than one role.